 Passenger Sgt Henry E. Doherty, USAAF 322nd TCW (KIA, BR) NY

 Passenger Cpl Rudolph M. Kozen, USAAF 322nd TCW (KIA, BR)

 Crashed May 5, 1945 at 5:18am

-On March 17, 1945 operated by the Royal Australian Air Force (RAAF) assigned to 33 Squadron.
+On March 17, 1945 operated by the Royal Australian Air Force (RAAF).
+Assigned to No. 33 Squadron.

-On May 9, 1945 the two American passengers were buried at Ipswich Cemetery with funeral services by Chaplain North.
+On May 9, 1945 the two American passengers were buried at Ipswich Cemetery (Ipswich USAF Cemetery Brisbane) with funeral services by Chaplain North.
 Postwar, their remains were exhumed and transported to the United States for permanent burial.